This is an opinion editorial by Matthew Mezinskis, creator of the “Crypto Voices” podcast and Porkopolis Economics.

-The second basic reason for basic money is the store of value function.
-But not just store of value in the generic sense; rather, in a very specific and personal one: the heirloom.
-Heirlooms allow for the transporting of your life’s savings to your children.
-Yes, as humanity develops, we’ve been able to transfer on other goods besides money to our heirs, such as fine art, property or even a portfolio of stocks; however, those examples typically rely on a legal system, and (here’s that word again) a fiduciary.
-This reason for basic cash alludes back to the Szabo article on everything from shells to heirlooms and collectibles with deep and certain value transfer.
-Gold, jewelry and silverware still fulfill this role today.
+The second basic reason for basic money is that store of value function.
+But not just store of value in the generic sense; rather, in a very specific and personal one.
+The heirloom.
+Transporting your life’s savings to your children.
+Yes, as humanity develops, we’ve been able to transfer on other goods besides money to our heirs, such as fine art, property, or even a portfolio of stocks; however, those examples typically rely on a legal system, and (here’s that word again) a fiduciary.
+The reason for basic cash alludes back to the Szabo article on shells—heirlooms and collectibles with deep and certain value transfer, in noncorrosive and difficult to forge assets.
+Gold, jewelry, and silverware still fulfill this role today.
 Dowries and inheritances are huge in the developing world, in particular India and China.

 Even a child knows that gold and silver have something to do with money.
-Whether it be from video games or fairy tales, it’s ingrained in our DNA that these metals are precious.
+Whether it be from video games or fairy tales, it’s engrained in our DNA that these precious metals are precious.
 I’m going to show you their supply curves right now.
-Here’s gold, over the last 50 years:
+Here’s gold, over the last 50 years.

-Another issue is that the industry typically quotes gold units mined in metric tonnes, which is a horrible thing to do.
-They should always be displayed in the native units that the marketplace quotes for price, which is “per troy ounce.”
+Another issue.
+The industry typically quotes gold units mined in metric tonnes, which is a horrible thing to do.
+They should always be displayed in the native units that the marketplace quotes for price, which is per troy ounce.
 Why should we do it any other way?
 As with many things in life, don’t let CNBC or Bloomberg confuse you on what’s relevant.
-In the chart above, the right-hand side measures mined gold in billions of troy ounces (the lines), and the left-hand side (stacked area) displays the amount of mined gold expressed in the current global unit of account: the U.S. dollar.
+Everything on the right-hand side is displayed in billions of troy ounces (the lines), and everything on the left-hand side (stacked area) is displayed in the current global unit of account: the US dollar.

 Throughout all of humanity, we’ve pulled 6.3 billion ounces of gold out of the ground.
-At current prices that’s roughly $11.3 trillion in value.
-Does it mean that if the entire world sells its gold right now, they would and could get $11.3 trillion (if they desired)?
-Obviously not, but we’ll get to that.
+At current prices that’s roughly $11.3 trillion in USD equivalent value.
+Does it mean that if the entire world sells its gold right now, they would and could get 11.3 trillion-dollar bills (if they desired)?
+Obviously not, and we’ll cover this yet still.

-6.3 billion ounces is actually 60% more than 50 years ago, meaning that nearly two-thirds of all gold throughout history has been mined since 1970.
+6.3 billion ounces is actually 60% more than 50 years ago.
+Meaning, nearly two-thirds of all gold throughout history has been mined since 1970.

-But not all of that gold comes in the mold that we typically think of from fairy tales; namely, in bullion form, in coins and bars.
-12% of this is deemed to be “lost or consumed” by industry, from where it isn’t easily recovered.
-Of the gold that remains, about 50% of it is in jewelry form, and 50% of it in the form of coins and bars.
+But not all that gold comes in the mold that we typically think of from fairy tales; namely, in bullion form.
+Coins and bars.
+12% of this is deemed to be lost or consumed by industry, where it isn’t easily recovered.
+Of the gold that remains, about 50% of it is in jewelry form, and 50% of it sits as those coins and bars.

 Nonetheless, we can think of all jewelry and bullion as gold that is liquid and global.
 Isolating again the value that’s lost to industry, we get about 5.6 billion ounces, or $10 trillion equivalent, at current prices.

-Here is the exact same type of graph, yet now for silver.
+Now silver.
+Here is the exact same type of graph.
 Some 55.3 billion ounces of silver have been mined throughout humanity.
 Similar to gold, the majority (53%) of all silver above ground has been dug up since 1970:

-Now of the non-industrial silver above ground, it’s even more different from gold in that only a small fraction of it is in bullion form (coins and bars), only about 3.6 billion ounces, or $80 billion worth.
+Now of the non-industrial silver above ground, it’s further different than gold in that only a small fraction of it is in bullion form (those coins and bars).
+Only about 3.6 billion ounces, or $80 billion worth.
 But even if we called that silver “monetary” silver, we should still consider all the other wealth-transferring, liquid silver above ground.
 There’s about 24.6 billion ounces of that stuff, $550 billion worth at today’s prices.
-And a large portion of that includes not only jewelry, but your grandmother’s fancy silverware.
+And a large portion of that includes not only jewelry, but grandmother’s fancy silverware.

 - Gold: 5.6 billion ounces ($10 trillion equivalent)